 The 6-Piece course covers one less piece of equipment and only takes five weeks to complete.
 Both the 7-Piece and 6-Piece courses are great alternatives to new operators as opposed to the 8-Piece program which is more intended for experienced operators requiring safety certifications.
 These courses are still extremely solid and will give you a firm place to start your career.

 5th Wheel’s equipment-specific courses are for those who need to fulfill a specific job requirement centered on a single piece.
 These courses cover just one piece of equipment each, last around two weeks, and give you all of the basics to land a job behind the controls of that piece of machinery.

 Last but not least, 5th Wheel Training Institute features bi-monthly Demo Days.
 Attending Demo Days is a way for those considering a career in heavy equipment operating to see what the field is all about.
 It also gives you a chance to look at our facilities and decide if 5th Wheel is right for you.

 Demo Days is a one-day event where you can visit the 5th Wheel Training Institute, explore our facilities, look at equipment up close, learn more about what a job in heavy equipment operating is like, and more!
 During your time here you can talk to experienced staff about anything industry-related, from what a career path looks like to how your first day on the job might go.
 You can register for Demo Days online if you’re curious to see what 5th Wheel has to offer.

 Heavy equipment operating is one of the most rewarding career paths out there.
-The industry is booming, so there are plenty of heavy equipment operator jobs available to dedicated, hard-working individuals.
+The industry is booming, so there are plenty of operator jobs available to dedicated, hard-working individuals.
 If you’re interested in getting prepared through a professional training institute, check out our courses and consider registering.